 - Account Number: Your Coins.ph Registered Mobile Number

 - Tip: You may view these details in the sidebar menu of the Coins.ph app.
 See article here for a step-by-step guide.

 3. Once your fund transfer via PESONet is cleared, the fund will be credited to the Coins.ph Wallet linked to the mobile number provided

 NOTE: Your Coins.ph cash in limits will still apply.
 If a customer is about to reach his/her cash in limits for the day or month, the fund transfer to DCPay Philippines/Coins.ph will be rejected and the refund should be issued by the sending bank on the same banking day.

 When will I receive my cash in via PESONet?

 Cut-off time for PESONet transfers depends on the sending bank.
-All PESONet transfers places within the banks' cut-off time will be processed and released to your Coins.ph wallet by 6:00PM on the same banking day.
-All transfers which did not reach the banks' cut-off time (including transfers made during the weekend and holidays) will be processed the next banking day by 6:00PM.
+All transfers which did not reach the banks' cut-off time (including transfers made during the weekend and holidays) will be processed the next banking day.

 How much are the fees for cash ins via PESONet?

-Coins.ph will not be charging fees for crediting a cash in via PESONet.
-However, note that your bank may charge for the transfer, and such charges via PESONet may vary per bank.
-The fee would be deducted from the customer's bank account.
+Coins.ph will not be charging fees a cash in via PESONet.
+However, note that it would depend on your sending bank, and as such, charges via PESONet may vary per bank.
+The fee would be deducted from the sender's bank account.

 What is the minimum and maximum amount I can cash in via PESONet?